 Health Education and Promotion

 Cancer prevention & control

-Dr. Alicia Best is an Assistant Professor in the Department of Community and Family Health in the College of Public Health.
-She is a socio-behavioral researcher and certified health education specialist (CHES) with academic training and experience in health education and promotion, health communications, and cancer-related health disparities.
+Dr. Alicia Best is an Assistant Professor in the Department of Community and Family Health at the College of Public Health.
+She is a socio-behavioral researcher and certified health education specialist (CHES) with academic training and experience in health education and promotion, health communication, and cancer-related health disparities.
 Dr. Best earned an MPH in Health Education and Health Promotion from Morehouse School of Medicine, as well as a PhD in Health Promotion, Education, and Behavior and a Certificate of Graduate Study in Health Communications from the University of South Carolina’s Arnold School of Public Health.
 She also received postdoctoral training in behavioral research with a focus on cancer disparities at the American Cancer Society.